 The Well project is joint initiative of Caritas and Ivy Church, which aims to encourage and support asylum seekers and refugees across the Wythenshawe neighbourhood to come together, learn English and socialise through cultural and social activities.
 It runs every Tuesday and Thursday 10.00-14.00.
 A Women's Group meets 10.00 - 12.00 every Friday.

 The Trinity Centre is a Methodist charity that serves refugees, asylum seekers and others in need.
-Services include an organic community kitchen garden, Space 4 U, which is open every Monday and Thursday offering ESOL classes, recreational activities and games, and a family project run by the Welsh Refugee Council.
-The Sudanese Community Association of South Wales and STAR (Student Action on Refugees) also meet at the centre.
+Services include an organic community kitchen garden, Space 4 U, which is open every Monday and Thursday offering ESOL classes, hot meals, recreational activities and games.
+The Welsh Refugee Council and STAR (Student Action on Refugees) also make use of the centre.

 Upbeat Communities helps vulnerable refugees and migrants settle and thrive in a new community.
 The vision is to see community built between people of different cultures, where strangers become neighbours, with everyone able to grow and contribute.
 Projects include Welcome Boxes for newly arrived asylum seekers, Community Integration activities, Refugee Housing and Social Enterprises.

-Wakefield City of Sanctuary is a very active group running a number of services and activities for refugees and asylum seekers.
-They include a Peer Support Project, a Signposting Drop-In, a Men's Group, A Garden of Sanctuary, a Clothing Store, a Conversation Cafe and English classes.
+Wakefield District City of Sanctuary offers welcome and inclusion to people coming to our district whose lives are in danger in their own countries.
+It is a very active group running a number of services and activities for refugees and asylum seekers.
+They include a Peer Support Project, a Signposting Drop-In, a Men's Group, A Garden of Sanctuary, a Clothing Store, a Conversation Cafe, English classes.and a hardship fund for those who are destitute.

 Warm Hut is a Refugee Support Organisation supporting the African Community in Salford and Manchester.
 Their mission is that African people gain a better insight into living abroad, have a positive attitude towards life in the UK, maximise their well-being, and feel empowered and enabled to contribute to the host country.

 WAST is an action group for women asylum seekers who campaign together for the right to remain in the UK.
-They meet every Friday from 11 to 2 socially, and to plan campaigns and events.
-WAST is well known for its choir and drama sketches, and regularly takes part in refugee events and campaigns.
+There is a drop-in every Friday to meet socially, share support and information, plan campaigns and events.
+There is also a monthly immigration advice session at the drop in, a food bank and a basic English course.
+WAST is well known for its choir and drama group sketches, and regularly takes part in refugee events and campaigns.

 Women Asylum Seekers Together London is a group of women who have sought asylum in the UK.
 This is an open and inclusive group which welcomes all women at any stage of the asylum process to a weekly drop in, yoga, English classes and lunch.
 It provides opportunities for women to become engaged with campaigning with Women for Refugee Women, and other activities including dance, knitting and photography.